 Why do I need to have surgery and medicine for my endo?

 Endometriosis can only be diagnosed by laparoscopy.
 At the time of a laparoscopy, great care is taken to destroy any visible endo lesions (also called implants) and any adhesions.
 Some endometriosis isn’t visible, yet it responds well to medication.
 That’s why we combine medical and surgical therapy to treat this unpredictable disease.
-A study done at Boston Children’s Hospital strongly suggests that combined surgical and medical management stops endometriosis from getting worse.
+A study done at Boston Children’s Hospital strongly suggests that combined surgical and medical management prevents endometriosis from getting worse.
 This helps to preserve your fertility.

 Will I ever need another laparoscopy?